Kapendev/joka/README.md

 5. String errors.
     It's common to want to use functions to create strings at compile time, but this gets harder to do because of some extra checks added by the `betterC` flag.
-    Below is a function that creates a string the "normal" way, followed by an alternative that works with the flag.
+    Below is a function that creates a string the "normal" way, followed by an alternative that works with the flag:

     ```d
     // Works without `betterC`.